ioccc-src/winner/2004/sds/README.md

 sds < sds.c > encoder.c
 ```

-Then compile encoder.c.
+Then compile `encoder.c`.
 You now have the complete system ready.

 The encoder expects to get a filename as an argument.
 This filename
 is the name of the file containing the information to be hidden.
 It